-- Participation and voting right to the General Meeting of OPAP S.A. - The right of being entitled to receive dividend out of annual profits or out of company liquidation, as well as the right on the company's assets in the event of liquidation.
+The right of being entitled to receive dividend out of annual profits or out of company liquidation, as well as the right on the company's assets in the event of liquidation.
 Every shareholder listed in the company's share register at the ex-dividend date is entitled to a dividend.
 The date and the way of the collection of the dividend's distribution are announced by the company through the Media, pursuant to L. 3556/2007 and the relevant decisions of the Exchange Commission.
-Within five (5) years starting from the year when distribution is approved by the General Meeting, the right of the collection of the dividend is lapsed and the amount not collected is prescribed to the Hellenic Public Sector. - The right of pre-emption to any share capital increase of the company holding cash and the assumption of new shares. - The General Meeting of the Company's Shareholders retains all the functions and authorities during the company's liquidation (pursuant to article 46 of its Statutes).
-The liability of the company's shareholders is limited to the nominal value of shares held. - The right to receive copies of financial statements and reports of the auditors and the Board of Directors.
+Within five (5) years starting from the year when distribution is approved by the General Meeting, the right of the collection of the dividend is lapsed and the amount not collected is prescribed to the Hellenic Public

+• The right of pre-emption to any share capital increase of the company holding cash and the

+The General Meeting of the Company's Shareholders retains all the functions and authorities during the company's liquidation (pursuant to article 46 of its Statutes).
+The liability of the company's

+The right to receive copies of financial statements and reports of the auditors and the Board of